 Funding- The level of priority a project is given, or the way a project is carried out should not depend on the amount of money the supporting organization or institution is willing to allocate to it.
 Instead, the amount of money allocated to the project should depend on the amount necessary to complete the desired project, in its entirety and in a way that it is most effective.

 II.
 Emphasize the process over the final product.

 We treat development as a process rather than a series of completed projects.
 Working closely with community organizations fosters ownership, a key component of a successful development project.
 Achieving a successful outcome, or final product, in a community-driven development project can improve the standard of living for many, but it does not necessarily make it sustainable.

 We work with communities through the entirety of the project as they learn what it takes to walk through the development process.
 Once the steps become familiar to a community, it is then able to repeat the process and tackle other important initiatives without our assistance.
 Not only do these communities get the opportunity to come together and manage their own development, but they are then able to use their knowledge and experience to help neighboring communities as well.

 The process is crucial to successful development, in that it:

 3. Increases the chances of replicability or furthering of the process,

 4. Reduces corruption by increasing transparency and accountability,

 5. Leads to an efficient allocation of resources

-We at Roots of Development are continuously seeing the successful impact of community-driven development in Haiti.
+Roots of Development is continuously seeing the successful impact of community-driven development in Haiti.
 We believe it is paramount that NGOs establish it as a guiding principle of their work.
 Although the past year has brought controversy surrounding the plethora of NGOs in Haiti, I feel that there is an incredible opportunity for Haitians and NGOs to improve the way they work together.
 The change is critical to Haiti’s development, and the results are long overdue.